logzio/logz-docs/_source/user-guide/integrations/custom-endpoints.md

 It is best to avoid opening a port in your firewall to allow access for Logz.io custom endpoints.
 This is because the Logz.io IP range is used by all customers and should be treated with caution.
+\\
+\\
+The Logz.io IP range is used by all customers and should be treated with caution.
+{:.info-box.important}

 If you decide to open a port on your firewall for a Logz.io custom endpoint, follow these best practices:

-* Make sure to add a token in your custom payload and verify that the token exists in the endpoint.
+* Make sure to add a verification token in the JSON payload of the custom endpoint and verify that the token exists on the receiving end.
 * Allow external access only to this specific endpoint.

 Here's an example of a JSON payload for an alert that includes a verification token: